Three pink tennis balls on a blue court

 ITF Rule 26, Case 3: “A ball in play hits a bird flying over the court.
 Is this a hindrance?
 Decision: Yes.”

-What happens if my opponent falls during a point?
+In a tennis match, what happens if my opponent falls during a point?

 Source: